Criminal Justice - 2020-21 Graduate Catalog

-The Master of Science in Criminal Justice (MSCJ) program offers educational opportunities for professionals individuals who seek a broader understanding of the criminal justice process and the link between research and policy.
-The MSCJ program also serves those seeking additional credentials for promotion and career enhancement, students interested in pursuing doctoral work in criminal justice, and those in allied fields who are interested in criminal justice issues or careers.
-The MSCJ program has both on campus and distance-learning onlinecourse offerings.
+The Master of Science in Criminal Justice (MSCJ) program offers educational opportunities for individuals who seek a broader understanding of the criminal justice process and the link between research and policy.
+The MSCJ program also serves those seeking additional credentials for promotion and career enhancement, students interested in pursuing doctoral work in criminal justice, and those in related fields who are interested in criminal justice issues or careers.
+The MSCJ program has both on campus and online course offerings.
 The degree can be earned in either three semesters of full-time study on campus or part-time in six semesters in six semesters of part-time study online.

 Prerequisites to Graduate Work

-As a general rule, students admitted to the MSCJ or MSFS-FI program will hold an undergraduate degree in criminal justice, criminology, or other closely related field.
-Individuals who possess an undergraduate degree in other academic fields will be considered for admission if they have experience as employees in the criminal justice fields, or demonstrate other qualifications and interest pertinent to the course of study.
+As a general rule, students admitted to the MSCJ program will hold an undergraduate degree in criminal justice, criminology, or other closely related field.
+Individuals who possess an undergraduate degree in other academic fields will be considered for admission if they have experience as employees in criminal justice, or demonstrate other qualifications and interests pertinent to the area of study.

 Admission Procedure for MSCJ